-A private mortgage default servicing team needs nine defined roles to function without gaps.
-Skip any one of them and the entire resolution workflow breaks down — compliance deadlines get missed, borrowers fall through cracks, and recoveries shrink.
+A private mortgage default servicing team requires nine defined roles to function without gaps.
+Skip any one and the entire resolution workflow breaks down — compliance deadlines get missed, borrowers fall through cracks, and recoveries shrink.
 Professional servicers structure these roles before a loan goes delinquent, not after.

 Role Primary Function Failure Cost If Absent